wraithgar/hapi-rate-limit/README.md

 - `pathCache`: Object with the following properties:
 	- `segment`: `hapi-rate-limit-path` Name of the cache segment to use for storing path rate limit info
 	- `expiresIn`: `60000` Time (in milliseconds) of period for `pathLimit`
+- `userPathLimit`: `false` number of total requests that can be made on a given path per user per period.
+Set to `false` to disable limiting requests per path per user.
+- `userPathCache`: Object with the following properties:
+	- `segment`: `hapi-rate-limit-userPath` Name of the cache segment to use for storing userPath rate limit info
+	- `expiresIn`: `60000` Time (in milliseconds) of period for `userPathLimit`
 - `headers`: `true` Whether or not to include headers in responses
 - `ipWhitelist`: `[]` array of IPs for whom to bypass rate limiting.
 Note that a whitelisted IP would also bypass restrictions an authenticated user would otherwise have.
 - `trustProxy`: `false` If true, honor the `X-Forwarded-For` header.
 See note below.